Table of Contents

 Being an acute phase reactant, alpha 1 antitrypsin may also be elevated in the presence of inflammatory processes.
 This means that an elevated serum measurement should not be used as a sole basis for the exclusion of alpha 1 antitrypsin deficiency.

-Although not necessary, liver biopsy can help in determining the extent of liver damage and the presence of hepatocellular carcinoma.
+Although not necessary, a liver biopsy can help in determining the extent of liver damage and the presence of hepatocellular carcinoma.
 The presence of PAS-positive and diastase-resistant inclusions is diagnostic of the disease.

 Treatment and Prevention

 The definitive treatment for alpha 1 antitrypsin deficiency, especially for advanced cases is liver transplantation.
-For milder forms or in early stages of the disease, supportive treatment is indicated.
+For milder forms or in the early stages of the disease, supportive treatment is indicated.

 Oxidative stress to the hepatocytes and bile stasis are prevented by giving vitamin E and ursodeoxycholic acid respectively.
 However, studies have shown that these two treatments do not exhibit efficacy for their indications.
 Other treatments such as gene therapy and the use of pharmacologic chaperones are already being developed.

 Health education plays an important part in the treatment regimen for alpha 1 antitrypsin deficiency.
 It should be emphasized to patients with the disease that smoking will aggravate their condition and can cause fatal consequences.

 For patients with lungs as the predominantly affected organ, replacement therapy with plasma containing alpha 1 antitrypsin is usually indicated.
 Lung transplantation may also be indicated for these patients, especially those with advanced lung involvement.